jgaloguz/Diffusive-Shock-Acceleration/README.md

 **Backward-in-time Simulations**

-Similarly, for backward-in-time simulations, configure the code using the `BACKWARD` option.
+Similarly, for backward-in-time simulations, configure the code using the `backward` option.
 Compile and run the code using
 ```
 make dsa_backward